Trade Facilitation Agreement at a glance

 The Trade Facilitation Agreement (TFA) of the World Trade Organization (WTO) sets forth measures to expediting the movement, release and clearance of goods across borders, as well as reducing the related costs.

 Obligations on Entry into Force*

-As of 5 January 2017, 104 WTO members have deposited their instruments of acceptance with the WTO Secretariat.
-Only six additional ratifications are needed to bring the Trade Facilitation Agreement into imminent effect within the next month(s).
+As of 23 January 2017, 107 WTO members have deposited their instruments of acceptance with the WTO Secretariat.
+Only three additional ratifications are needed to bring the Trade Facilitation Agreement into imminent effect within the next month(s).

 Upon the entry into force of the Agreement, WTO Members that have ratified it, whether developed, developing countries or least developed countries, are supposed to have in place a national trade facilitation committee responsible for the coordination and implementation of the Trade Facilitation Agreement.